sfc9982/OracleHTTPServer/README.md

 username=mynodemanagerusername
 password=mynodemanagerpassword
 ```
+> Notice: password cannot be to weak (e.g. mima1234, 123456 or password) that may result in OHS fails to boot.

 ### How to run container
 If you want to start the OHS container without specifying any configuration for mod_weblogic: